dhruvmullick/reinforcement-learning-coursera-specialisation/README.md

 C. Course3: Prediction and Control with Function Approximation
 1. Week 1 - Implement TD with state aggregation
 2. Week 2 - Implement Semi gradient TD with a neural network
+3. Week 3 - Implement SARSA with function approximation using Tile coding